Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Problem formulation and preliminaries

 \subsection{The dynamics of the 3-DOF Helicopter}

 As shown in Fig.1, the 3-DOF helicopter system studied in this paper has elevation, pitch and travel motions, which are driven by two DC motors called the front motor and back motor.
-A positive voltage applied to each motor can generate the elevation motion, and positive pitch motion can be generated by applying a higher voltage on the front motor.
+A positive voltage applied to each motor can generate the elevation motion, and a higher voltage applied on the front motor can produce the positive pitch motion .
 The travel motion can be generated by thrust vectors when the helicopter body is pitching.
-Moreover, an active disturbance system (ADS) is installed on the arm, which can serve as an external disturbance or system uncertainty.
+Moreover, an active disturbance system (ADS) serving as the lumped disturbances is installed on the arm.

 Due to the under-actuated mechanism of the 3-DOF helicopter system, only two of the three degree of freedoms can be controlled to track arbitrary trajectories in the operating domain.
-In this work, the elevation and pitch motions are investigated and the travel motion is set to move freely.
-The models of elevation and pitch can be formulated as follows\cite{{Li2015F}}
+In this work, we investigate the elevation and pitch motions, while the travel motion is set to move freely.
+The models of elevation and pitch channels can be expressed as follows \cite{Li2015F}

 where $\alpha $ and $\beta $ represent the elevation and pitch angle respectively.
-Taking into account the mechanical constraints, the operating domain of the dynamical model of the 3-DOF helicopter is defined as follows
+Taking into account the mechanical constraints, the operating domain of the helicopter system is defined as follows

-The definitions and values of the relevant parameters of the 3-DOF helicopter system are shown in Table \ref{table:1}.
+The definitions and values of the relevant parameters are shown in Table \ref{table:1}.